 Sometimes the best way for Feelers to deal with their emotions when times get a little tough is to look them right in the eye.
 Because you navigate and understand the world through emotion, keeping your feelings bottled up or hoping they’ll simply go away on their own doesn’t work.
 It only makes that gray mood last for longer.

 Instead, consider addressing the problem directly and looking at your opportunities for change or adjustment.
-This might mean sitting down with your own thoughts and teasing out how you feel, or maybe you want to join a group one-on-one therapy program to discuss your emotional needs and get feedback and support.
+This might mean sitting down with your own thoughts and teasing out how you feel, or maybe you want to join a group or one-on-one therapy program to discuss your emotional needs and get feedback and support.
 It may seem a little scary at first, but until you acknowledge a problem exists, it is impossible to fix it.

 Remember that it’s temporary